eit6609/storyteller/README.md

 This limitations notwithstanding, you can create amazing games.

 If you try *Locusta Temporis* you won't believe your eyes.
-And it was created with Medusa, which is functionally equivalent to XYZ.
+And it was created with Medusa, which is functionally equivalent to Storyteller.

 You can find some example ePUBs in the [examples](#examples).